A general Cayley correspondence and higher Teichm\"uller spaces: Nilpotents and magical -triples

 A holomorphic involution $\sigma:\rG\to\rG$ is called a \emph{Cartan involution for a real form $\tau$} if $\sigma\tau=\tau\sigma$ and, in addition, $\sigma\tau$ is a compact real form of $\rG$.
 Given a real form $\tau$, a Cartan involution $\sigma$ for $\tau$ exists and is unique up to conjugation by the identity component $(\rG^\tau)^0\subset\rG^\tau$.
 Conversely, given a holomorphic involution $\sigma$, there exists a real form $\tau$, unique up to conjugation by $(\rG^\sigma)^0$, such that $\sigma$ is a Cartan involution for $\tau$.

-The following proposition will be useful (cf. \cite[Theorem 3.13]{CartanGaloisCohomAdams}). \begin{proposition} Let $\rG'\subset\rG$ be a reductive subgroup.
+The following proposition will be useful (cf.~\cite[Theorem 3.13]{CartanGaloisCohomAdams}). \begin{proposition} Let $\rG'\subset\rG$ be a reductive subgroup.
 If $\sigma:\rG\to\rG$ is a holomorphic involution of $\rG$ with $\sigma(\rG')=\rG'$ and $\tau_{\rG'}$ is a real form of $\rG'$ such that $\sigma|_{\rG'}$ a Cartan involution for $\tau_{\rG'}$, then there exists a real form $\tau:\rG\to\rG$ with $\sigma$ a Cartan involution for $\tau$ such that $\tau|_{\rG'}=\tau_{\rG'}$.
 Conversely, if $\tau:\rG\to\rG$ is a real form of $\rG$ with $\tau(\rG')=\rG'$ and $\sigma_{\rG'}$ is a Cartan involution for $\tau|_{\rG'}$, then there exists a Cartan involution $\sigma:\rG\to\rG$ for $\tau$ such that $\sigma|_{\rG'}=\sigma_{\rG'}$. \end{proposition}

 An involution $\alpha:\rG\to\rG$ induces an involution $\alpha:\fg\to\fg$, and the Lie algebra of the fixed-point group $\rG^\alpha$ is the fixed-point subalgebra $\fg^\alpha$.
 Moreover, if $\alpha:\rG\to\rG$ is holomorphic or anti-holomorphic then $\alpha:\fg\to\fg$ is complex linear or conjugate-linear respectively.
 In the latter case, $\fg^\alpha$ is a real form of $\fg$, i.e., $\fg^\alpha\otimes\C\cong\fg$. \begin{remark} An involution of the Lie algebra $\fg$ does \emph{not} always integrate to an involution of the group $\rG$.
 However, every inner involution of $\fg$ integrates to $\rG$.
 Also, when $\rG$ is an adjoint group or simply connected, every Lie algebra involution integrates to $\rG$.
-Whenever we are dealing with Lie algebra involutions, \emph{we will always assume $\rG$ is a Lie group for which the involution integrates}. \end{remark}
+Whenever we are dealing with Lie algebra involutions, \emph{we will always assume $\rG$ is a Lie group for which the involution integrates}. \end{remark} Now fix a real form $\tau$ of $\rG$ and let $\sigma$ be a Cartan involution for $\tau$.
+Denote the fixed-point groups by $\rG^\R=\rG^\tau$ and $\rH=\rG^\sigma$.
+Then